 Macros for a Low Carb Diet

-What’s are best macros for a low-carb diet?
+Do you know how to calculate low-carb macros?
 Technically, a low-carb diet is one in which you consume less than 26% of your calories from carbs.
-So, if you consume 2000 calories per day, then you would consume 520 calories per day from carbs or roughly 130 grams of carbs per day.
+So, if you consume 2000 calories per day, then you would consume (at most) 520 calories per day from carbs or roughly 130 grams of carbs per day.
 If you consume 1800 calories per day, you would consume 468 calories from carbs or 117 grams of carbohydrate per day.

 But let’s back up for a minute.
 Are you sure you want to go on a low-carb diet?
 Studies have yielded mixed results when it comes to this style of eating, so let’s evaluate the pros and cons.

 When you decrease your intake of any nutrient below recommendations provided by nutrition experts, you shortchange yourself of balanced nutrition.
-Generally, experts advise that you consume 45%-65% of your calories from carbs.
+The Dietary Guidelines for Americans (DGA) advise that you consume 45%-65% of your calories from carbs, 10-35% of calories from protein, and 20-35% of calories from fat.

 But many people still prefer to decrease their carb intake for various reasons, often weight loss.
 It’s true that some studies have shown low-carb diets to be successful short term.
 However, many other studies have questioned the effectiveness of low-carb diets over the long term.
 The trick is to find a plan that works for you.
 If a low-carb diet is sustainable for you and you are able to reach your goals while following it, then you may not be inclined to change it.